supervisely/developer-portal/app-development/basics/add-public-app.md

 ### Releasing the app to the public

-When you are ready to release your app to the public, you need to create a public app.
+When you are ready to publish your app to the public, you need to create a public app.
 To do so you need to follow the steps described in the [steps 1 to 3](#step-1-create-a-repository) of this tutorial.
-After the app is released to the public you will no longer be able to create releases via CLI tool.
+After the app is published to the public you will no longer be able to create releases via CLI tool.

 {% hint style="info" %}
 Do not forget to add the app to the [README_v2](https://github.com/supervisely-ecosystem/repository/blob/master/README_v2.md).
 It is needed for back-compatibility with older versions of Supervisley instances.
 To check that the app is released on older instances ask the administrator.